-3. Cypsela: It is smilar to the achene, but is developed from an inferior ovary. (e.g.) Tridax, Sunflower,
+3. Cypsela: It is smilar to the achene, but is developed from an inferior ovary. (e.g.) Tridax, Sunflower.

-4. Nut: It is just a modification of an achene in which the fruit is large with hard thick and woody pericarp (e.g.) Casheunut.
+4. Nut: It is just a modification of an achene in which the Fruit is large with hard thick and woody pericarp (c.g.)
+Gashermut.